Scalable UIs In QML

-It is expected that it can flow from one device to another seemingly adapting itself to each interaction paradigm, and yet to retain branding, mood and overall look and feel across multiple platforms.
+It is expected to be able to flow from one device to another, seemingly adapting itself to each interaction paradigm, and yet retain branding, mood and overall look and feel across multiple platforms.

 These are just a few problems one needs to take into account when designing apps for cross-platform deployments.
 At first sight it might seem like an impossible task to tackle.

 In the next series of Posts I will share my experience in trying to square the circle, on what I have learned and how it can be implemented in QML…

 Unfortunately there is no magic “design-once, deploy-everywhere” that can turn a windows 8 desktop application into an iOS touch app and also an embedded device UI.
 It’s not as simple as scaling an app from a 4 inch screen into a 27 inch one by stating the number of pixels in the x and y dimensions (these days it can be the same).
 Users have different interaction expectations on different devices.